Summer 2021 Courses

-Will students receive credit for their room charges if the residence halls need to close during the Fall 2020 semester due to COVID-19?
+Will students receive credit for their room charges if the residence halls need to close during the Spring 2021 semester due to COVID-19?

 Yes.
 Students who are required to leave campus will receive prorated adjustments; if these adjustments result in an over-payment, then the student will receive a refund.